bananananacat/Generation-of-3D-Objects/README.md

 ### Latent matching model

-Generate dot clouds from n images.
-Firtsly I train autoencoder from dots cloud to same dots cloud.
-This part using 1D convolutional encoder and fully-connected decoder.
-After that I train image convolutional encoder and latent matching autoencoder encoder and image encoder.
+Generate point clouds from n images.
+Firstly, Autoencoder: from point cloud to same point cloud.
+This part is using 1D convolutional
+Encoder and fully-connected Decoder.
+After that - image convolutional Encoder and latent matching Autoencoder and image Encoder.

 This Model, Encoders, Decoders, Batch loader and train script are locating in [here](https://github.com/bananananacat/Generation-of-3D-Objects/tree/main/model/models/v2_generation)